Cancel anytime

 Core Business Areas

-- Pain Management: Developed and marketed opioid-based pain medications such as Avinza and Embeda.
+- Pain Management: Developed and marketed opioid pain medications.
+Products included Avinza and Embeda.

-- Hospital Products: Offered a range of products for hospital use, including injectable antibiotics and other specialty drugs.
+- Hospital Products: Offered a range of products used in hospital settings.

 Leadership and Structure